mrkaleArduinoLib/gbj_appthingsboard/README.md

 The connection process is composed of 3 stages aiming to be robust.
 It gives the chance either the microcontroller itself or IoT platform to recover from failure and when connect automatically.
 On the other hand, failed connection attempts block the microcontroller as less as possible, mostly due to IoT platform timeout.
 If a connection attemp is successful, the library breaks entire connection process and goes to connection checking mode.
 The library provides handlers and getters for observing connection process, e.g., for statistical purposes.

 The connection process is controlled by [internal parameters](#internals) and starts at the first stage with short waiting time period.
-* When number of failed connections reaches the predefined number for first stage, the library increases the waiting period for second stage with medium time period.
+* When number of failed connections reaches the predefined value for first stage, the library increases the waiting period for second stage with medium time period.
-* When number of failed connections reaches the predefined number for second stage, the library increases the waiting period for third stage with long time period.
+* When number of failed connections reaches the predefined value for second stage, the library increases the waiting period for third stage with long time period.
-* When number of failed connections reaches the predefined number for third stage, the library cycles the entire connection process with first stage.
+* When number of failed connections reaches the predefined value for third stage, the library cycles the entire connection process with first stage.
+* When number of failed connection processes reaches the predefined value, the library restarts the microcontroller.

 <a id="dependency"></a>